cs50nestm/cs50labs/booleans/README.md

 Complete the code on the right by adding one or more conditional statements to print out only one phrase, depending on the grade that's input.

-Then test your code by entering numbers that are ints, numbers that are floats, strings, and numbers that are ints but that are outside the expected range!
+Then test your code by entering inputs that are ints, floats, strings, and ints but that are outside the expected range (like 1000)!

 [For more info, download the CS50 Boolean Expresions Reference Sheet](https://ap.cs50.school/assets/pdfs/unit1/boolean_expressions.pdf)